syncfusion-content/ej2-image-editor-docs/ej2-javascript/image-editor/annotation.md

 ### Add Additional font family

 The [`fontFamily`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#fontFamily) property in the Image Editor control provides the flexibility to incorporate supplementary font families, expanding your options for text styling and ensuring a broader range of fonts can be utilized within your design or content.
+The font value will be determined by the 'id' property.

 By leveraging the [`fontFamily`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#fontFamily) property, you can elevate the scope of customization for text annotations, enriching the user experience within the Image Editor control.
 This enhancement offers a more personalized and dynamic interaction, empowering users to tailor their text styles for a truly engaging editing experience.